 The Siege Of The North is a turning point for both Avatar and our protagonist Aang.
 It features the best writing out of all the episodes in the first season.

-In the episode ‘Siege of the North, the team is cornered by a huge force led by Zaheer, who is bent on capturing Korra.
 The team’s only option to escape from the siege is to take refuge at an abandoned temple.

 In this episode, Team Avatar is once again caught in a situation that forces them out of their comfort zone and into a life or death situation.
 The fight for survival against a superior force was intense and kept me on the edge of my seat throughout.